- Many companies treat SEO as an afterthought, first developing a marketing strategy and the corresponding initiatives, campaigns, and assets.

 1. Marketing Goals

 It’s hard to achieve a goal without knowing what and where that goal is.
-So before you get started, outline your marketing goals as specifically as possible:
+So the first step in developing a marketing strategy is to outline your marketing goals as specifically as possible:

 - Who are you trying to reach?